Identification with Orthogonal Basis Functions: Convergence Speed, Asymptotic Bias, and Rate-Optimal Pole Selection: Introduction

 To facilitate the selection of OBF poles, one line of work aims to address this difficulty from a \emph{robustness} perspective, ensuring any system consistent with the given \emph{a priori} information can be accurately approximated by the OBFs with the selected poles.
 For example, Oliveira e Silva~\cite[Chapter 11]{van_den_hof_system_2005} introduces a pole selection algorithm for the OBFs by numerically solving a nonlinear minimax optimization problem, based on the pole region of the true system, i.e., a closed set in the complex plane that encompasses all poles of the true system, as specified by \emph{a priori} information.
 However, this problem involves a non-convex semi-infinite programming, which may suffer from drastic growth in computational complexity with the number of poles~\cite[Chapter 11]{van_den_hof_system_2005}.
 Toth et al.~\cite{toth_asymptotically_2009} propose a clustering algorithm for selecting OBF poles in the context of linear parameter-varying systems.
 However, the algorithm requires an ensemble of sampled system poles, a requirement that renders the algorithm's performance heavily dependent on the accuracy of the sampled poles.

 There are also less conventional methods that seek to select the OBF poles adaptively, such as particle swarm optimization~\cite{reginato_selecting_2007} and genetic optimization~\cite{sabatini_hybrid_2000}.
 Other approaches include solving an empirical Bayes problem~\cite{chen_regularized_2015, darwish2015perspectives, darwish_bayesian_2017} and applying a greedy algorithm using frequency-domain data~\cite{mi_adaptive_2021, mi_frequency-domain_2012}.
 However, these methods often suffer from high computational complexity and may become trapped in local optima.
+Yet some other contemporary studies choose to bypass pole specification, in which pole locations are not preselected based on {\em a priori} information, but are determined from {\em a posteriori} data.
+This is the case with the $\mathcal{H}_\infty$ identification method (see, e.g., ~\cite{chen2000}), whereby the system model and henceforth its poles are synthesized through rational approximation of analytic functions under a worst-case $\mathcal{H}_\infty$ criterion.
+Algorithms in this category are also computationally demanding.